Standard Model measurements: precision tests for new physics

 Our group contributed to the first ATLAS W boson mass measurement, which constrains new processes such as those predicted by supersymmetry.
 We have measured the pair production of W bosons, which is sensitive to the self-interactions of the W and Z bosons (the WWZ vertex) that probe models beyond the SM such as those with a composite Higgs boson.

-We have initiated a measurement of Drell-Yan ditau production at high invariant mass and in association with b-quarks, providing sensitivity to new states that preferentially interact with third-generation fermions.
+We initiated and completed a measurement of Drell-Yan ditau production at high invariant mass and in association with b-quarks, providing sensitivity to new states that preferentially interact with third-generation fermions.

-We are also looking for topological particles such as Instantons.
+Finally, we are looking for topological particles such as Instantons.
 Topological structures like these are important in matter-anti-matter asymmetry, and are predicted to occur within the Standard Model but have not yet been observed.

 Doctoral thesis topics are available in each of these areas.